Open Search

 Biography

-Jacqueline Fahey, Psy.D. is an Assistant Professor with CSPP’s Sacramento Campus.
+Jacqueline Fahey, Psy.D., IFECMHS, is an Assistant Professor and the Program Director in the PsyD program at the Sacramento Campus.
+She has been with the Sacramento campus as a faculty member since 2021, and is a proud alumna of the Sacramento PsyD program as well, which allows her to have a unique and balanced perspective.
 Dr. Fahey completed her APA-accredited internship with a community mental health agency, Family Service and Guidance Center, in Topeka, Kansas.
 She then completed her post-doctoral fellowship at the UC Davis Dept. of Psychiatry & Behavioral Sciences in the Child & Adolescent Psychiatric Services (CAPS) Clinic in Sacramento, California.
-She has previously held positions with Job Corps Sacramento, the Division of Juvenile Justice, the Mather VA, and California State Prison – Sacramento.
+She has previously held positions with Job Corps - Sacramento, the Division of Juvenile Justice (DJJ), Veterans Affairs (Mather), California State Prison – Sacramento, in addition to holding contracts doing psychological assessments to determine Social Security benefits.

 Professional Interests